MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/index.md

     }
     ```

-1. If there is no suitable token in the cache, or you choose to skip this step, now we can send a request to AAD to obtain a token.
+    If there's no suitable token in the cache, or you choose to skip this step, send a request to Azure AD to obtain a token.
+There are different methods to acquire a token based on your application type and scenario.
+Here, we demonstrate a placeholder flow.

     ```go
     result, err := publicClientApp.AcquireToken"ByOneofTheActualMethods"([]string{"your_scope"}, ...(other parameters depending on the function))